 This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program.
 Read the methodology here.

 If you're looking for the very best training available in General Agriculture you simply can't do better than Illinois State University.
-Graduates of the Agriculture program make around $37,709 in the first five years of working, and $69,463 after their first five years of working.
+Agriculture majors from Illinois State University get an earnings boost of approximately 9.0% above the typical income of Agriculture graduates.
 This school is among the largest schools in Illinois.

 It's difficult to beat Western Illinois University if you want to study General Agriculture.
 Agriculture graduates from Western Illinois University earn a boost of approximately 2.8% over the average earnings of Agriculture majors.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the not so big town of Macomb, Illinois.